 #10 – Mountain Pond

 The mountain pond pool shape is made up of two circular shapes meeting with a hump-like shape in the middle.
 The mountain pond is a curvy model with symmetrical slopes on each side.
 This design is popular among those who want a mountain lake-shaped pool but more symmetrical.

 If you are looking for a pool design with a natural freeform shape with a more circular design, look at the mountain pond.

 #11 – Double Lagoon

-A double lagoon is another freeform pool shape ideal for those with their priorities placed on aesthetics rather than the ability to swim laps.
-It is similar to a basic lagoon design, but instead of having one section that juts out, there are two.
+A double lagoon is another freeform pool shape ideal for those who prioritize aesthetics rather than the ability to swim laps.
+It is similar to a basic lagoon design, but two instead of one section jut out.

-For those looking for a natural-looking pool to add some beauty to the backyard, this may be a great option for you.
+This may be a great option for those looking for a natural-looking pool to add some beauty to the backyard.

 #12 – Straight Kidney

-A straight kidney shape is perfect for those intrigued by the kidney shape but are looking for something a bit more classic for ease of swimming.
+A straight kidney shape is perfect for those intrigued by the kidney shape but looking for something more classic for ease of swimming.
 The straight kidney features a straight back that makes it easier to swim laps than in a traditional kidney-shaped pool.